NEW ENGLAND COAST: Historic Charms & Coastal Wonders

 Block Island highlights:

-• Best time to visit is June through end of September.
+• The best time to visit is June through the end of September.

 • Overnight: Block Island